ph4r05/devblog/_posts/2017-12-20-laravel-queues-optimization.markdown

 Using the original pessimistic locking preserves the job ordering (FIFO).
 All workers are competing for the first available job.

-However with multiple workers the concurrency, OS scheduling and other factor causes the job ordering is not guaranteed anymore.
-N workers pick jobs in order but worker thread scheduling causes job with ID 2 can be processed sooner than job with ID 1.
+However, with multiple workers the concurrency, OS scheduling and other factor cause the job ordering is not guaranteed anymore.
+N workers pick jobs in order but worker thread scheduling causes job with ID 2 can be processed sooner than the job with ID 1.
 This is quite natural and expected property of the queueing system with multiple workers.

-Optimistic locking optimization adds randomness to the job selection process thus the reordering can be higher than window of N workers.
+Optimistic locking optimization adds randomness to the job selection process thus the reordering can be higher than a window of N workers.
 We will see the reordering side effects are not that significant.

 With a use of a little math its possible to estimate a round the job will get processed.
 Let's say if a job is processed in round 1 it means it was processed in time - in the round the job became available.